Thraka/DocFXMustache/.github/IMPLEMENTATION_NEXT_STEPS.md

 - [ ] Process 4000+ UIDs efficiently (under 30 seconds)
 - [ ] Handle errors gracefully with helpful messages

-**Ready to implement Phase 3!** Start with XrefProcessingService using the existing UidMappings from Phase 2. 🚀
+**Ready to complete Phase 2, then implement Phase 3!** Start with the quick wins in Phase 2. 🚀